 c.
 Negative Feedback Can Destroy

-You will find all of the perfect workers by hiring online, however, what they don’t prepare you for is the day when you will see someone make a mistake or do something wrong.
+You will find all of the perfect freelancers by hiring online, however, what they don’t prepare you for is the day when you will see someone make a mistake or do something wrong.

 When this day happens I want you to remember two things: 1) Praise in public.
 2) Reprimand in private.